This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 Recording

-The fun part about using MIDI is that it’s so easy to edit and play with.
+The fun part about using MIDI is that it’s easy to edit and play with.
 Press record, play a note, and BAM!
 There it is.

 No fuss no muss.